MightyChaos/LKVOLearner/README.md

 ## Training
 - ### data preparation
 We refer "[SfMLeaner](https://github.com/tinghuiz/SfMLearner)" to prepare the training data from KITTI.
-We assume the processed data is put in "./data_kitti/"
+We assume the processed data is put in directory "./data_kitti/".

-- ### Training with different pose prediction modules start visdom server before for inspecting learning progress before starting the training process.
+- ### Training with different pose prediction modules Start visdom server before for inspecting learning progress before starting the training process.
 ```
 python -m visdom.server -port 8009
 ```